SuyashGupte/3k-generic-job-profile/JDs.md

 Adding new hires to HR systems ensuring employee personal details and contractual details are entered correctly and handling SCR queries.
 Handling SCR queries
 Employee Lifecycle
-Signposting employees to SG‚Äôs policies and Self-service HR System Updating line manager changes on HR Systems
+Signposting employees to SG‚s policies and Self-service HR System Updating line manager changes on HR Systems
 Handling general enquiry tickets
 People Reporting and Monitoring
 Run HR system reports checking data accuracy and update the system when required.
 Change and Continuous Improvement
-Support the People Experience Operations Teams‚Äô commitment to continuous improvement by keeping up to date with HR policy and procedures.
+Support the People Experience Operations Teams‚ commitment to continuous improvement by keeping up to date with HR policy and procedures.
 ABOUT YOU

 Bachelor's degree in Human Resources, Business Administration, or a related field preferred.